Tayfur Bingöl

-Tayfur Bingöl (born 11 January 1993) is a Turkish professional footballer who plays as a right-back for Beşiktaş on loan from Alanyaspor.
+Tayfur Bingöl (born 11 January 1993) is a Turkish professional footballer who plays as a right-back for Kocaelispor.

 Career

 Bingöl spent his youth development between the youth academies of Gençlerbirliği and Hacettepe, before formally joining the senior team of Haceteppe in the 2011–12 season.
 In 2012, he returned to Gençlerbirliği and made his professional debut with the Turkish Süper Lig in a 5–3 loss to Antalyaspor on 20 January 2013.
 He went on a series of developmental loans with Haceteppe, Bandırmaspor, Adana Demirspor, and Alanyaspor before transferring to Göztepe in 2016.
 After establishing himself as a starter there, he earned a moved to Alanyaspor, returning to the top division in Turkey.

+On 4 February 2022, Bingöl signed a new contract with Alanyaspor.
+At the signing ceremony, he showed his intention to transfer to his boyhood club Beşiktaş in the future by stating that: "My dream is to transfer to Beşiktaş.
+If this dream does not come true, I want to retire from football at Alanyaspor".